Manipuri dance: Styles and categories

 There are five types of accepted Ras Leela, they are Maharas, Basantaras, Kunjaras, Nityaras and Dibaras.

 The Maharas Leela is the most prominent.
 This dance is performed in the month of Kartik (around November) on a full moon night.
 It is a story of the Gopis sorrow after the disappearance of Krishna.
 After seeing the Gopis disheartened, Krishna then reappears and multiplies himself so that he is dancing with each Gopi.

 The Basantaras is celebrated on Chaitra (around April) on a full moon night welcoming the spring season.
 During this time Holi is also celebrated where participants throw colored water or powder at each other.
 The story of Basantaras is based on Jaidev's Gita Govinda and the Brahma Vavairta Purana.

 Kunjaras is celebrated on Ashwin (October) in Autumn on a full moon night.

 Nityaras is celebrated any night of the year except for the previous three raas (Maharas, Basantaras and Kunjaras).
-The story is of the divine union of Radha and Krishna after Radha surrenders herself to Lord Krishna.
+The story is of the divine union of Radha and Krishna after Radha surrenders herself to Krishna.

 Dibaras is celebrated any time of the year during the day besides the periods of Maharas, Basantaras and Kunjaras.
 The performance comes from the chapters in the Shri Krishnaras- Sangeet Samgraha, Govinda Leelamritya, Shrimad Bhagavata and Sangitamahava.

+International recognition

+In Armenia-India relations

+Manipuri classical dance is illustrated in a postage stamp issued by Armenia in 2018, where it is referred to as the "National Dances" (of India and Armenia respectively), along with the Armenian Hov Arek, in the Armenia-India joint issue of postage stamps.

+In international cultural events

+The Manipuri classical dance is recognised as well as honoured in numerous international platforms, including but not limited to the International Classical Manipuri Dance Festival, the International Dance Day, the International Dance Festival-Silicon Valley, the Samarpan, an international classical Manipuri dance festival, the International Indian Classical Dance festival (INDICLAD), the International Folk-Lore Festival, the Opening Ceremony of Asian Games, Seoul, 1986 as well as the 5th International Theatre Festival, London, 1989.